Georgia Wildlife Resources Division

 The Youth Birding Competition is aimed at cultivating an interest in birds and conservation.
-Sponsors include The Environmental Resources Network Inc., or TERN – friends group of the Nongame Conservation Section – the Georgia Ornithological Society and the Atlanta and Albany Audubon societies.
+Sponsors include TERN, friends group of DNR’s Nongame Conservation Section; Georgia Ornithological Society; and, the Atlanta and Albany Audubon societies.
 The event's reach is being multiplied by Race4Birds (www.race4birds.org), a foundation that is helping spread the Youth Birding Competition concept.

 The Youth Birding Competition and T-shirt Art Contest are free.
-The 2016 event is set for April 22-23.
+The 2017 event is set for April 29-30.